 De’Aaron Fox’s Extension With Spurs Became Complicated After Victor Wembanyama’s Season-Ending Condition, Claims NBA Analyst

 The San Antonio Spurs’ acquisition of De’Aaron Fox was one of the biggest moves of the trade deadline.
-The Spurs parted with a haul that included several first-round picks to snag the All-Star point guard, so it’s no secret that the franchise views him as a long-term piece.
-With just one more year under his current contract, there’s little doubt that the Spurs will try to extend Fox when the time comes.
+The Spurs parted with a haul that included several first-round picks to snag the All-Star point guard, so it’s no secret that the franchise views him as someone to invest in for the long-term.
+With just one more year under his current contract, there’s little doubt that the Spurs will try to extend their partnership with Fox when the time comes.

 Marc Stein underlined how Victor Wembanyama’s season-ending condition could complicate Fox’s extension talks, though.
 With such a small sample size seeing their two stars on the court together, the Spurs won’t be able to truly gauge how well the 27-year-old fits alongside Wemby.